Close

 View all posts

-Lyme disease in dogs is a serious illness that can have adverse health effects, including inflammation/swelling of joints, fever, and even eventual kidney failure.
-Lyme disease is one of the most common tick-borne diseases that impacts dogs and is especially prevalent in areas with high tick populations.
-While common, Lyme disease symptoms do not present immediately, making prevention and early detection critical.
+Lyme disease in dogs is a serious illness that can cause inflammation and swelling of joints, fever, and even kidney failure.
+It is one of the most common tick borne diseases affecting dogs and is especially prevalent in areas with high tick populations.
+Because symptoms do not appear immediately, prevention and early detection are essential.

-Here, we’ll look at Lyme disease in dogs a bit closer, shedding light on how dogs can get it, how it spreads its symptoms, and the best ways to treat and prevent it.
+Here, we explore how dogs get Lyme disease, how it spreads, its symptoms, and the best ways to treat and prevent it.

 How Do Dogs Get Lyme Disease?

-Lyme disease is an illness borne from the bacteria Borrelia burgdorferi.
-It is commonly transmitted to dogs through bites from certain species of ticks, with the disease passing via saliva that enters the bloodstream.
-Once infected, the disease can impact joints and key organs/areas, including the heart, brain, and spinal cord.
+Lyme disease is caused by the bacteria Borrelia burgdorferi, which is transmitted through bites from certain tick species.
+The infection passes through the tick’s saliva into the dog’s bloodstream.
+Once infected, the disease can affect joints and major organs, including the heart, brain, and spinal cord.

-Dogs who reside in rural areas or actively participate in outdoor activities – like hiking or hunting – are at the greatest risk of contracting Lyme disease.
-While peak tick season is typically considered summer to fall, Lyme disease in dogs can be contracted year-round.
+Dogs that live in rural areas or who frequently hike or hunt are at higher risk.
+While peak tick season is typically summer through fall, Lyme disease can be contracted year round.

 • Fever